berensjd/tenpin-bowling-api/README.md

 - Perfect Game
 - Tragic Game

-Also the tesing suite includes 2 end-to-end tests
+Also the testing suite includes 2 end-to-end tests

 - Game Creation
 - Game Simulation

+The completion of the end-to-end tests will tear-down the test data

 ## Start the Server